All Episodes

 Sometimes they're a little flaky.

-And I think just seeing him going out there the first time that Mitch McConnell or Nancy Pelosi or whoever it may be, they come out and they start, you know, telling, you know, attacking him.
+And I think just seeing him going out there the first time that Mitch McConnell or Nancy Pelosi or whoever it may be, they come out and they start attacking him.

-I can't wait for that time when he goes out on uh and he holds a press conference and he really puts him in their place.
+I can't wait for that time when he goes out and he holds a press conference and he really puts him in their place.

 I think that he is that strong that he could put some of these people in their place and get some kind of consensus.

-And let's let's say that Trump specifically is gonna let's make it building the wall and and stopping immigration.
+And let's say that Trump specifically is going to, let's make it building the wall and stopping immigration.

 Forget about deportation.

-We're gonna build that wall and we're gonna close the border.
+We're going to build that wall and we're going to close the border.

-And we got the Republicans and the Wall Street Journal and the Chamber of Commerce who don't want that to happen, and they're gonna try to sabotage Trump left and right.
+And we got the Republicans and the Wall Street Journal and the Chamber of Commerce who don't want that to happen and they're going to try to sabotage Trump left and right.

 What I think Trump will do is go make deals with Pelosi and Reed.

-I think you go make deals with Democrats, and he's if the if the Republicans are gonna try to sabotage him, he's just gonna try to ace them out by making deals with the Democrats and making them ineffective, inconsequential, humiliate them, embarrass them, or what have you.
+And if the Republicans are going to try to sabotage him, he's just going to try to ace them out by making deals with the Democrats and making them ineffective, inconsequential, humiliate them, embarrass them, or what have you.

-I mean, 60 years old, Ronald Reagan was is like my hero.
+I mean, 60 years old, Ronald Reagan was like my hero.

 At that time, nobody was really proud.